simplecrypto/powerpool/doc/push.rst

     Unfortunately netcat has a non-uniform implementation across different Linux platforms.
-Some platforms will require you to use "ncat" instead of "nc" in the above command.
+Some platforms will require you to use "ncat" instead of "nc" in the above script.

 Block .push script
 ------------------

-Now your Alertblock script will be looking for a /home/USER/coinserver_push/vertcoin.push file.
+Now your Alertblock script will be looking for a ``/home/USER/coinserver_push/vertcoin.push`` file.
 The data in this file is interpreted by the Alertblock script.
 It looks at each line and tries to send a UDP packet based on the info.
 The .push file might contain something like
 this: